vskvj3/End-to-End-Pipeline-for-Swiggy-Restaurant-Data/Documentation.md

 ### 3.4.
 Data Analysis & Visualization:
 - **Tools for Analysis**: Databricks (SQL queries)
-- **Visualization Tool**: Power BI or Databricks visualizations
+- **Visualization Tool**: Databricks visualizations

 ---

 ## 4. Implementation Plan

 ### 4.1.
 Data Ingestion and Storage
-- Identify the raw data sources (e.g., CSV files).
+- Identify the raw data sources (JOSN file in HTTP Source).
 - Set up an Azure Data Factory pipeline for ingestion.
-  - Configure activities like the Copy Activity to transfer data from source systems to Azure Data Lake Storage Gen2.
+  - Configure Copy Activity to transfer data from source system to Azure Data Lake Storage Gen2.

 ### 4.2.
+Data Extraction
+- Convert raw JSON data into a structured format suitable for transformations and analysis.
+- Save the extracted data as Parquet files in ADLS Gen2.

+### 4.3.
 Data Transformation and Cleaning
 - Establish an Azure Databricks workspace.
 - Use PySpark to clean and transform the data.
-- Apply performance optimization techniques:
+- Apply possible performance optimization techniques:
   - **Caching**
   - **Partitioning**
   - **Indexing**
 - Store the transformed data in Delta Lake tables for efficient querying and updates.

-### 4.3.
+### 4.4.
 Data Analysis and Visualization
 - Prepare transformed data for analysis with additional cleaning or transformations.
 - Use Databricks notebooks for SQL-based analysis.
-- Create interactive dashboards and reports using Power BI or Databricks visualizations.
+- Create interactive dashboards and reports using Databricks visualizations.

 ---